Metrix-Labs/metrix/docs/docs/docs/01-core/admin/04-features/nps.md

 ## What does it do

-The NPS survey is shown to users to get their feedback about Strapi.
+The NPS survey is shown to users to get their feedback about Metrix.
 It is based on a rating scale from 0 to 10, and we also invite users to provide additional comments.

 ## When do we show the survey?